mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Monitor.md

 ## Resource Operations

+The _:name_ in all of the URIs must be the name of a monitor in MaxScale.

 ### Get a monitor

 ```
 GET /v1/monitors/:name
 ```

 Get a single monitor.
-The _:name_ in the URI must be a valid monitor name with all whitespace replaced with hyphens.
-The monitor names are case-sensitive.

 #### Response